 King County Dedicates New HDR-Designed Factoria Recycling and Transfer Station

-Officials of King County Washington and the City of Bellevue recently dedicated the new Factoria Recycling and Transfer Station in Bellevue, Washington, USA.
-Replacing the ageing, undersized station with a modern facility allows King County to meet the needs of northeastern King County customers well into the future.
+Officials of King County Washington and the City of Bellevue recently dedicated the new Factoria Recycling and Transfer Station in Bellevue, Washington.
+Replacing the aging, undersized station with a modern facility allows King County to meet the needs of northeastern King County customers well into the future.
 The new station features technology that reduces environmental impacts, improves customer service and allows customers more recycling and disposal options.

 HDR provided environmental, permitting, architectural and engineering design, public involvement and construction-related services for this major transfer station replacement.
 A large number of HDR staff from multiple offices worked on the $52 million construction project.